RicktoriousLimited/AIresearch/README.md

 The command validates option values and reports descriptive errors when inputs cannot be read or when no text is provided.
 Use `php index.php --help` to view a summary of all available options.

+## Ricktorious Limited Ecommerce Initiative

+The repository now includes a prototype ecommerce kernel for Ricktorious Limited.
+Explore `docs/ricktorious-ecommerce.md` for the architectural vision and run the interactive storefront via `php -S 0.0.0.0:8000 -t web` and visiting `/ricktorious.php`.
+The prototype ships with:

+- Extension-driven block registry (`src/Ricktorious/Ecommerce`).
+- Behaviour tracking and a stub personalisation engine.
+- An ad-hoc JSON API at `/api/insights` exposing per-user engagement metrics.